 How Do I Clean My Orthodontic Headgear?

-Cleaning your orthodontic headgear is crucial to maintain good oral hygiene and preventing bacteria and plaque.
+Cleaning your own orthodontic appliances and headgear is crucial to maintaining good oral hygiene and preventing bacteria and plaque.
 Here are some steps to follow to clean your orthodontic headgear:

 It’s necessary to clean your headgear regularly to prevent the buildup of bacteria and plaque, which can lead to tooth decay and gum disease.
 If you have any questions or concerns about cleaning your headgear, consult Dr. Grussmark for guidance.